 - The Written Exam will be between five and nine hours in length, typically three hours for the major and two hours for each minor.

-- Written Exam typically takes place on three consecutive working days.
-They are planned in such a way that the examination takes place during the SCS office hours so that the office staff can manage all the logistics for the Exam.
+- The three written exams typically take place on three consecutive working days.
+They are planned in such a way that each exam takes place during the SCS office hours so that the office staff can manage all the logistics for that exam.

-- Marking of the Written Exam: Members of the Advisory Committee review the answers of the candidate for the portion of their exam before the Oral Exam and report by email to the Graduate Administrator and the Chair of the Oral Defence whether the Oral Exam is to proceed or not.
+- Marking of the Written Exam: Members of the Advisory Committee review the candidate’s answers for the portion of their exam before the Oral Exam and report a grade by email to the Graduate Director alone.
+Once the Graduate Director has received the 3 grades, the Graduate Director decides on whether the oral proceeds or not and informs all relevant parties.

 - Oral Exam: In the Oral Exam, a thorough investigation of the knowledge and understanding of the candidate, both in terms of breadth and depth, concerning the major and minor topics of the examination, is undertaken.
 At a minimum, familiarity with the designated material at the senior undergraduate level or junior graduate level will be expected.
 The ability of the candidate to articulate clear answers in English is expected.

-- Grading of COMP 6907: The Comprehensive Exam may be failed, passed conditionally (i.e., with extra requirements) or passed unconditionally.
-If failed (due to an unsatisfactory Written or an unsatisfactory Oral Exam), this course may be retaken, at most, one more time.
+- Grading of COMP 6907: The Comprehensive Exam may be failed, passed conditionally (i.e., with extra requirements) or passed unconditionally:

 - The Comprehensive Exam questions and the student’s original answer booklet(s) must be filed with the Graduate Administrator.